glotzerlab/signac-docs/docs/source/tutorial.rst

 We did not define any post conditions yet, so theoretically, **signac** would continue to execute the same operation indefinitely.

 For this example, a good post condition would be the existance of the ``volume.txt`` file.
-We can define a condition that tells the ``FlowProjct`` class when an operation is *completed* like this:
+We can define a condition that tells the :py:class:`~.flow.FlowProject` class when an operation is *completed* like this:

 .. code-block:: python